-- 2. Number of sequences to generate.
+- 2. Number of sequences to generate: How many times would you like to test your SUT?
 A recommended value would be within the range 10 and 100.
 However, when you have a new SUT it is better to start using a lower value (e.g. 3) in order to be able to check if everything works as expected. - 3.
-Sequence length: After having executed the given amount of actions, TESTAR will stop the SUT and proceed with the next sequence (a value within 15 and 500 is recommended). - 4.
+Sequence length: How many actions must be performed for each test sequence?
+After having executed the given amount of actions, TESTAR will stop the SUT and proceed with the next sequence (a value within 15 and 500 is recommended). - 4.
 Force the SUT to the foreground: During test generation, the SUT's windows might get minimized or other processes might block its GUI.
 If you check this option, TESTAR will force the SUT to the foreground. - 5.
 Stop sequence generation on fault: If TESTAR detects an error, it will immediately stop sequence generation. - 6.
-Logging verbosity: The higher the value, the more information will be written to the log-file.
-The log-files of each run can be found in the output directory and contain information about the actions that were executed, the faults that were found and potential problems that occurred during the test (however, we do not recommend altering this number). - 7.
+Logging verbosity: Values 0, 1 (default) or 2.
+We recommended the value 1.
+Value 2 will write debugging information, while value 0 will be too brief.
+The log-files of each sequence run can be found in the output directory and contain information about the actions that were executed, the faults that were found and potential problems that occurred during the test. - 7.
 Edit the TESTAR Protocol: By clicking this button you will open the Protocol Editor.
-As we will see later on in this Manual, this editor allows you to override and extend the basic functionality in order to implement complex action sets and sophisticated oracles. - 8.
+As we will see later on in this Manual, this editor allows you to override and extend the basic functionality in order to implement complex action sets and sophisticated oracles, between others. - 8.
 Load settings file.
 If you have a specific setup that you saved into a file, you can load it here.
 This is ideal for switching between different settings for the same SUT or between the settings of different SUTs. - 9.
 Save the current settings to a file.
 Remark: TESTAR automatically saves all setting changes you make.
-Thus you do not explicitly have to save your settings to a file every time you make an adjustment.
+Thus, you do not explicitly have to save your settings to a file every time you make an adjustment.

-3.2 Filter Tab
+4.2 Filter Tab

-In this tab you will be able to do the following two things:
+In this tab, picture 3, you will find the following parameters: